 Stick and Stone is a great book for talking to your child about friendship.
 How do you make friends?
 How do good friends treat each other?
 And what about kindness?
 There is a subtle anti-bullying message in this book which might be really helpful if you think your little one is stuck in a negative friendship.
 A good conversation starter, it’s not preachy, just a lovely story and very gentle.
 A great snuggly read before bed as well as a way of talking about serious issues.
 Ages 3-6yrs.

 I hope you find this selection of books to teach children social skills useful.
 Please do comment below if you read them (or if you want to recommend alternatives!).
-And you might also want to take a look at this selection of Children’s books about shyness and Books for talking to children about emotions.
+And you might also want to take a look at this selection of Children’s books about shyness or Children’s Books about sibling rivalry and Books for talking to children about emotions.

 Useful?
 Try our monthly newsletters for more like this.